 The worlds of personality, essence, and higher centers are also expressed outside of us.
 The world of essence is much of what we think of as natural; trees, plants, soil, vegetables, grains.
 Animals function primarily from essence.
 It’s refreshing to walk in the woods or in a garden because nature represents essence and being surrounded by nature tends to bring out essence in us.
+Pets like dogs and cats tend to bring out our essence because they live in essence.
 In the same way a city will tend to bring out personality.
 Much of what is built by man is an expression of his personality, that is, his vanities, fears, ideas, and desires.

 Art can express different worlds depending of the being of the artist.
 An interesting point here is that it is the being of the artist, not his talent, that determines whether he expresses the world of essence, personality, or higher centers.
 Talent gives an artist a greater capacity to communicate his experience, but it doesn’t determine the level of experience he will choose to depict.
 For example music that expresses positive emotions like compassion or love—for instance the music of Bach—is an expression of the artist’s experience of higher centers.
 Sculpture and painting can depict the world or energy of higher centers, as does, for instance, many of the portraits of Rembrandt or Leonardo or the best of ancient Greek sculpture.
 Portraits can express all three worlds, depending on the artist and the subject.
 An artist may know higher consciousness first hand, but may choose to depict the personality of his subject, as Rembrandt sometimes did.
 On the other hand most landscape paintings express essence.
 That the artist chooses nature as his subject probably tells us that he wanted to express that world.
 The impressionists, for instance, often capture the world of essence.
 Paintings of ideas, as well as many abstract paintings, express the personality of the artist.
 Music, when it aims to communicate anger or bitterness, also expresses the personality of the artist.
 This doesn’t mean that it’s bad art; it simply means that the painting or the composition works on the level of personality, which means that it will likely only affect the personality of the people who look at it or listen to it.
 In order to communicate the experience of higher centers or essence, the artist needs to create from essence or higher centers.